Skip to page content

 Privacy Impact Analysis

-There are many potential risks when medical information is recorded about an individual, such as identity theft, refusal of certain types of insurance coverage, loss of employment, etc. In particular, the risk of inadvertent disclosure of PII when information is exchanged among medical offices, rehabilitation counselors, other medical staff and DLHWC is taken very seriously.
-DLHWC understands its obligation to safeguard this information to prevent any of the potential risks from being realized and has established policies and procedures to safeguard this information.
-Throughout the remainder of this document examples of those safeguards have been explained to illustrate this commitment to prevent the compromise of PII.
+There are many potential risks when medical information is recorded about an individual, such as identity theft, refusal of insurance coverage, loss of employment, etc. In particular, the risk of inadvertent disclosure of PII when it is exchanged among medical offices, other medical staff, and DCMWC offices is taken very seriously.
+DCMWC understands its obligation to safeguard this information to prevent any of the potential risks from being realized and has established policies and procedures to safeguard this information.
+Throughout the remainder of this document, examples of those safeguards have been explained to illustrate this commitment to preventing the compromise of PII.

 Uses of the PII